rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 Write in a way that the user wants to be spoken to.
-Use helpful words and phrases that are informative, simple, clear and easy to understand.
+Use helpful words and phrases that are informative, simple, clear, and easy to understand.

 {% endcolumn %}